 For more than 40 years, Raphael House of Portland has offered a safe haven to survivors of domestic violence, and we’ve worked tirelessly to enact social change and prevent violence in our community.
 Today we are more resolved than ever to continue this critical work.

 We believe that everyone deserves a life free from violence, and are here for survivors of every age, race, gender identity, faith, sexual orientation, income level, ability, and national origin.
 Our commitment to equity and safety for all people is steadfast.
 With your help, we will keep working toward a future without domestic and sexual violence, where oppression in any form is not tolerated.

 We are a member of McNeff’s Open Doors for Survivors with Disabilities, a collaboration working together to identify and create sustainable, systemic changes within our organizations.
 We are currently adapting policies and procedures to incorporate trauma-informed care and specifically look at ways to incorporate universal design and accessibility for people with disabilities.

-We continue to work toward practices and policies that fully reflect our commitment to diversity, equity, and inclusion.
+We continue to work toward practices and policies that fully reflect our commitment to diversity, equity, inclusion, and accessibility.